Shifting the Veterinary Experience from ‘Terrifying’ to ‘No Big Deal’

 For dogs, just like humans, fear is a strong emotion that is not only mental but a physical response to a situation.
-When stressed a dog’s bodies releases the hormones cortisol and adrenaline which cause the fight or flight response.
+When stressed a dog’s body releases the hormones cortisol and adrenaline which cause the fight or flight response.
 Though useful in some situations, these stress hormones released during non-life-threatening times do more harm than good.
-When any species lives in a prolonged state of high alert, it disrupts their natural processes and increases the risk of chronic health conditions, such as joint issues, which down the road could lead to stressful surgeries, overnight hospital stays and rehab.
+When any species lives in a prolonged state of high alert, it disrupts their natural processes and increases the risk of chronic health conditions, such as joint issues, which down the road could lead to stressful surgeries, overnight hospital stays, and rehab.

 Typical external stress responses in dogs include: